 What is Residual Value?

 Residual Value is the estimated value of an asset at the end of its lease term or useful life.
-In the context of leasing, it's what the asset is expected to be worth by the time the lease expires.
+In the context of leasing, it is typically set in the contract at the start of the lease and represents the base purchase option price (before taxes and fees) at lease end.

 How does the Buyout Price differ from the Salvage Value?

-The Buyout Price is the cost to purchase an asset at the end of a lease, typically calculated by adding the residual value and any remaining payments.
-Salvage Value, on the other hand, is the estimated value of an asset at the end of its useful life, assuming it cannot be used for its intended purpose anymore but can still be sold for parts or scrap.
+In a lease, the buyout (purchase option) price at the end of the lease is typically based on the contractual residual value (often plus a purchase option fee and applicable taxes/registration).
+Salvage Value, on the other hand, is the estimated value of an asset at the end of its useful life—often what it could be sold for as parts or scrap.

 Why is calculating the Buyout Price important?

-Calculating the Buyout Price is important for lessees to understand how much they would need to pay to purchase the leased asset at the end of the lease term.
-It helps in making informed financial decisions regarding the lease buyout.
+Calculating the buyout cost is important for lessees to understand how much they may need to pay to purchase the leased asset and to compare that total cost to alternatives (returning the asset, purchasing a different vehicle, or refinancing).

 Can the Buyout Price change over the course of a lease?